User Identification

 This will create a user profile and from then on, all tracked events will be associated with the identified user.
 Also existing events sent from the anonymous user session, will be merged with the identified user.

 By default, no cookies will be used event after identifying a user.
 In case you have the consent of your authenticated users, you can pass allowCookies: true to the identify function.
 This will make the event tracking for identified users more accurate.
-I highly recommend to use a proxy in this case, to ensure a first-party cookie is being used.
+We also highly recommend to use a proxy in this case, to ensure a first-party cookie is being used.

 To identify users with the HTML script, you can call the identify function like this: